Learn how to change the engine air filter on a Kia Optima. Changing the Kia intake air filter can be completed in just a few minutes.

 Why should I change the air filter regularly?

 Improved fuel economy.
-If the engine air filter gets clogged or dirty, it will restrict the air flowing into the engine.
+If the engine air filter gets clogged or dirty, it will restrict the air flowing into it.
 This means the air-to-fuel ratio is not within the manufacturer’s specifications; therefore, the engine will burn more fuel than it should.

 Longer engine life.
-Changing the engine oil filter regularly will ensure that your car’s life is not shortened.
+Regularly changing the engine oil filter will ensure that your car’s life is not shortened.
 Serious damage can be caused by dirt if it gets allowed into the engine combustion chamber.
 It is wiser to spend a few dollars on a new air filter than spend thousands on potential problems on top of spending more on the fuel pump.

 What are the symptoms of a bad engine air filter?